facebookarchive/webscalesql-5.6/support-files/MacOSX/ReadMe.txt

     6. Select the drive you want to use to install the MySQL Startup Item.
 The drive must have a valid, bootable, Mac OS X operating system installed.
 Click Continue.
-       MySQL Package Installer: Step 4
+       Figure 2.32 MySQL Package Installer: Choose your Hard drive MySQL Package Installer: Choose your Hard drive

     7. You will be asked to confirm the details of the installation, including the space required for the installation.
-To change the drive on which the startup item is installed, click either Go Back or Change Install Location....
-To install the startup item, click Install.
+To change the drive on which the MySQL server is installed, click either Go Back or Change Install Location....
+To install the MySQL server, click Install.

     8. Once the installation has been completed successfully, you will be shown an Install Succeeded message.